pointcarre-app/maths.pm/pms/dataviz2/session_1_b.md

 ### Windows

-We recommand following the instruction from the [official repository](https://github.com/jupyterlab/jupyterlab-desktop).
+We recommend following the instructions from the [official repository](https://github.com/jupyterlab/jupyterlab-desktop).
 Also the official JupyterLab installation documentation for version `4.4.x` is available [here](https://jupyterlab.readthedocs.io/en/stable/install/installation.html) (last stable version as of 2025/09/15).

 ## Register the virtual env